kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/03-hello-react/04-setting-up-babel.md

 * So we will need to install the react preset locally to get babel to transpile
 * [learn about presets](http://babeljs.io/docs/plugins/)
     - We will use 2 presets
-        + react
+        1. `react`
-    - If you click the react preset you will see all the plugins it uses, it would take time to individually install all those plugins so it is faster and easier to just install a preset that comes bundled with all of those plugins
+    - If you click the **react preset** you will see all the plugins it uses
+    - It would take time to individually install all those plugins
+    - It is faster and easier to just install a **preset** that _comes bundled with all of those plugins_
-        + env
+        2. `env`
             * This gives us access to es2015, es2016, and es2017 presets
             * This gives us access to new JavaScript stuff like:
                 - const